-Appellate Representation - If you are unhappy with your result, we will assist you by filing an appeal to the Superior Court on your behalf.
+Appellate Representation - If you are unhappy with your result with another law firm, we will assist you by filing an appeal to the Superior Court on your behalf.
 Fees vary.
-For more information, click here.
+For more information, contact us.

 PennDOT Representation - We provide representation to appeal license suspensions, restore your license following an appeal, and to assist you to obtain an Occupational Limited License or Ignition Interlock Restricted License.